-As the Advance is a payment of Universal Credit, it is treated the same as other payments.
-The Advance can only be paid into the Universal Credit claimant's bank account or (where appropriate) into the account of their appointee.
+As the advance is a payment of Universal Credit, it is treated the same as other payments.
+The advance can only be paid into the Universal Credit claimant's bank account or (where appropriate) into the account of their appointee.

 If a payment is needed more quickly, provision can be made for a same day Faster Electronic Payment.
-However, this should only be made in exceptional circumstances and must be signed off by a team leader (HEO or above) - for example, if a claimant doesn't have enough money to last until the Advance is paid.
+However, this should only be made in exceptional circumstances and must be signed off by a team leader if a claimant doesn't have enough money to last until the advance is paid.